surfiniaburger/api-go/README.md

 You should see ecom listed in the output.

-2. Run the Migration Again:
+2. Run the Migration:

-    Now that the ecom database exists, try running the make migrate-up command again:
+    Now that the ecom database exists, try running the make migrate-up command:

 ```bash
 make migrate-up